-It’s still early for the three o’clock auditions, so I take them down to Wilshire Blvd and up an elevator to the top floor of a six floor office building.
+It is still early for the three o’clock auditions, so I take them down to Wilshire Blvd and up an elevator to the top floor of a six floor office building.
 We climb the stairs to the roof.
 The LA skyline stretches out in front of us.
-Luckily Jimmy isn’t up there giving a blow job.
+Luckily Jimmy is not up there giving blow jobs.

 “Is this the lowlife tour you gave Miller?”
 Landis asks.

 We roll into the Troubadour just before three.
-There’s a crowd – four bands, including the Weirdo’s pack of groupies and hangers-on (I recognized Safety and his chubby girlfriends), the Studio execs with Bronfman, Miller’s writers team, and Doug, Tony and Jimmy.
+There is a crowd – four bands, including the Weirdo’s pack of groupies and hangers-on (I recognized Safety and his chubby girlfriends), the Studio execs with Bronfman, Miller’s writers team, plus Doug, Tony and Jimmy.

 Landis pulls the writers group aside.
 “Why are you all here?” he demands.